CAN Bus Guide

 Note

 This guide is intended for beginners to set up CAN on the ODrive and on their host device.
-We will be working in Python, on a Raspberry Pi with an MCP2515 CAN Controller Hat as our host device, but most of the content can be applied to any other systems.
+We will be working with a Linux system as our host device, using Python, but the examples can be applied to any other systems.

 Why use CAN?